Here are informal video clips to demonstrate using our tension tool on a Porsche 944 Turbo.

 Most of the calibration work is done during assembly but this simple reference bar allows the customer to know the tool is ready to go.
 We provide it for free instead of selling as an add-on with our tool.

-On the underside of the reference bar there is a hand-written number.
+On the underside of our reference bar there is a hand-written number.
 That number is used to ensure the tool is calibrated.
-Its easy to do; just insert the bar as shown and rotate the gauges outer ring until the needle points to the number.
+Its easy to do; just insert the bar as shown and rotate the gauges outer ring until the large needle points to the number.

 Here we are re-tensioning a cam belt on a 944 turbo (the 87 & 88 turbo engines use a spring-loaded tensioner to assist with pre-setting the cam belt tension).
 Note that reading of x09 which is outside of the range for a used cam belt (x01 to x05).
 A number like this (larger than the acceptable range) means the belt is too loose.
 Now if we had trusted this engine's spring tensioner to set our belt we would have been well outside the Porsche tension specification.
 This problem is typical of the spring tensioners on the 87-88 engines, the springs get weak from fatigue and this contributes to belt failures.